 - Contact your CTP insurer and request to move to Class 26.
 Pay the difference in CTP premium to your CTP insurer.
 Not sure who your CTP insurer is?
 Insert today’s date and your registration in our “Find the ‘at-fault’ vehicle’s CTP insurer” tool to find out.
 This is located on our homepage.

-- Apply for the booked hire driver authorisation (BHTX) with DTMR and pay the associated fee.
+- Apply for a booked hire service licence online (or complete this form) and pay the associated fee.

 Why is CTP more costly for rideshare operators than Class 1 (cars and station wagons)?